josel82/tech-notes/Linux/PATH.md

 ```

 ## IMPORTANT!
 Adding a path to the `$PATH` variable will only last for the duration of the current session.
-Whenever you open a new session the `$PATH` variable will defaul back to its original value.
+Whenever you open a new session the `$PATH` variable will default back to its original value.
 If you want this change to stick you will need to add the following script to your `.bashrc` file:

 ```bash